andreloureiro/opus-front/README.md

 > Simple and modularized CSS framework.

 This project is based on [Pure CSS](http://purecss.io/) and [Normalize](http://necolas.github.io/normalize.css/).
-It's a light framework that weights 7.99kb minified and gzipped.
+It's a light framework that weights 2.6kb (minified and gzipped).

 If you need, these are the available modules: